MozeBaltyk/Okub/README.md

 We should normally count a bootstrap node, but with **Single-node installer** and **Agent-based Installer** bootstraping is handled by one master node.

 The **Single-node installer** will have an ignition file named `bootstrap-in-place-for-live-iso.ign`.
-This method does not have any reason to exist since it's included in the **Agent-based Installer** from version OCP 4.15.
-The only advantage of this method is you do not need a *rendezvousIP* and the install is completed as *bootstrap-in-place*.
+This method does not have any reason to exist anymore since it's included in the **Agent-based Installer** but the only advantage is you do not need a *rendezvousIP* and the install is completed as *bootstrap-in-place*.

-The **Agent-based Installer** will require an extra `agent-config.yaml` to setup the *rendezvousIP* which in case of DHCP, an IP address of one of the control plane.
+The **Agent-based Installer** will require an extra `agent-config.yaml` to setup the *rendezvousIP* which in case of DHCP will be the one of the control-plane IP.
 In an environment without a DHCP server, you can define IP addresses statically.
+This method cseems to work for OKD even though is not present in documentation.

 Take also into account in the `install-config.yaml` the platform arguments which allow 3 values: `none`, `baremetal` and `vsphere`.

 3. plateform options

-**Agent-based Installer** support only those 3 options below:
+**Agent-based Installer** support only those 3 plateforms options below:

-- *none*, for **single-node installer** the only possible option but work also for baremetal and all raw install.
+- *none*, the only possible option for **single-node installer** but works also on all raw install (like for a baremetal without BMC).

+   Requirements for *plateform: none{}*:

+      - `networkType: OVNKubernetes`

+      - DNS for `*.api.<domain>` and `apps.<domain>`

+      - DNS and reverse DNS (PTR) for all masters and workers is required

+      - DHCP services to provide IP addresses to nodes during installation.

+      - Loadbalancer for 6443 and 22623 ( since `apiVIPs` and `ingressVIPs` are not defined in *none* block )

-- *baremetal*, needed for hardware with BMC or for configuring dual stacks network.
+- *baremetal*, for hardware with BMC or for configuring dual stacks network.

+   Requirements for *plateform: baremetal{}*:

+      - if `apiVIPs` and `ingressVIPs` are defined, no need for loadbalancing

+      - if static IP defined then no DHCP

+      - if Outcome iso - no PXE boot server

+      - only DNS for `*.api.<domain>` and `apps.<domain>` is required

 - *vsphere*, does not concern us since this project focus mainly on baremetal.

-4. Diverse Helper Setup
+4. Diverse Helper are present in script to meet requirement above:

-First setup:

-- DNS for `*.api.<domain>` and `apps.<domain>`

-- DHCP services to provide IP addresses to nodes during installation. ()

-- PXE booting capability for nodes to load the initial install

-Second setup:

-- DNS for `*.api.<domain>` and `apps.<domain>`
+- DNS = Bind server.

-- DNS and reverse DNS for all masters and workers
+- DHCP = DHCP server.

+- PXE server = HTTPD server.

-- Loadbalancer for 6443 and 22623
+- Loadbalancer = HAproxy server.

 5. Diverse Installer Outcome